 General Journal

-Date Date Account/Explanation PR Debit Credit
+Date Account/Explanation PR Debit Credit

-Loss on impairment 22,000
+Loss on impairment 22,000 22,000

-Bond investment at amortized cost 22,000

-(\$422,000 - \$400,000)

 Under ASPE, the carrying amount is reduced to the higher of the discounted cash flow using a current market rate or the bond's net realizable value NRV.
 Impairment reversals are permitted under ASPE for both debt and equity instruments.